The Original ! Hydraulic Ram Pumps

 Feeling that there must be others with similar needs (there are!)
 I began to compile and draw

+and write.
 The book 'The Original!
-HYDRAULIC RAM PUMPS How and Where They Work' is the result.
+HYDRAULIC RAM PUMPS How and Where They Work' was the result.

-It contains plans for a design that has evolved through trial and error.
+It contained plans for a design that has evolved through trial and error.

 The Atlas Ram is now simpler and cheaper to build, more reliable and efficient than ever.